Computer | Peripherie

 - Version with USB-A plug 14 EUR more expensive than the one with USB-C plug (why?)

 The USB hub has been in continuous operation for four months (on the power supply, not unplugged).

 Its case is warm, but not alarmingly warm.

 Normal for a plastic case.

-An aluminum case would stay cool, as it could easily dissipate the heat caused by the chips.
+An aluminium case would stay cool, as it could easily dissipate the heat caused by the chips.

-According to some customer reviews, the hub only lasted three months and then it was defective.
+According to some customer reviews, the usb-hub only lasted three months and then it was defective.